mohdsaifprototype/cm/ReadMe.md

-This repo contains two websites
+This repo contains all the websites of the project for Creative Mind.

 [(Saket) Shila](https://mohdsaifprototype.github.io/cm/shila/)